 Gates Foundation Grand Challenge

-AI That Helps Donors Give More and Give Sooner to Maternal Health
+AI That Helps Donors Give More, Give Sooner, and Give Again to Maternal Health

 MamaMatch AI removes the friction between donor intent and maternal health impact — connecting everyday givers to the right partner faster, and bringing them back with personalized context that makes every next gift count.